ryanmitchell/statamic-stache-sqlite/README.md

 This is the equivalent of stache:clear - it empties your database.

+`php please statamic:flatfile:benchmark`

+This command will benchmark flatfiles vs stach on your install, giving you a handy output for comparing 10 flatfile:warm runs versus 10 stache:warm runs.

 ### Feedback

 This is an opinionated experiment, so while feedback is welcomed and valued it may be ignored.
 Please don't be offended if that happens.